jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming our culture will only fall on their shoulders.

-Heck, there's a chance you're kids will have to start a civilization from scratch.
+Heck, there's a chance you're kids will have to start a new game of civilization from scratch.
 Because this COVID-19 pandemic and resulting worldwide panic might be too severe and expensive to bounce back from.

 The choice is yours.
 Here are two stories to help you decide between player god and extra.
-First up is your future if you stay an extra.

 ## Option 1 - Extra

 Remember the Thirty Years War?
-It's when Main Street was inside the Science Age, but tearing itself apart in the name of Protestant and Catholic kings and their divine rights of nobles.
+It's when Main Street was inside the Science Age, but tearing itself apart in the name of Protestant and Catholic kings.
 Well, adding to that anarchy was King Charles.
 His nasty, brutish, and short reign is what extras think they want to sit back and watch today.

 So let's watch it.

-Charles ruled England as a proud protestant king.
+Charles ruled England as a proud protestant.
 His father King James taught him from birth the "nobles right to rule" was a matter of responsibility and Faith, not self-interest.
 After all, it was King James who commissioned the "King James Version" Holy Bible that's still used today.
-One of the big reasons James had it written was to help regular people why kings are their natural leaders.
+One of the big reasons James had it written was to help regular people understand why kings are their natural leaders.

 Remember this was before Rousseau.
-So, there were no alternatives to divine noble philosophy.
+So, there were no alternatives to holy kings.

-Although England had many versions of Christianity, all believed in a king's right to rule.
+That's why, although England had many versions of Christianity, all believed in a king's right to rule.
 However, England did have an elected Parliament.
 But in Charle's eyes, it was only supposed to advise the king.
 Which its elected representatives did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held a big lever of power.
 After some revolts in the Middle Ages, Parliament had the authority to approve or reject new taxes.

-Like most kings, Charles and his father lived large; jewelry, palaces, banquets, and balls never come cheap.
-With the Thirty Years War raging, it wasn't long before England went broke, and Charles needed more money.
+Like most kings, Charles and his father lived large; jewelry, palaces, banquets and balls never come cheap.
+With the Thirty Years War raging, it wasn't long before England went broke.
+Holy King Charles needed a bail out.

 Parliament, filling up with idealistic Christians (especially Puritans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent Parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.